jerela/OpenSimLive/README.md

 - **IMU_manufacturer**: Either "simulated", "delsys" or "xsens".
 See [Running the program](#running-the-program) for more information.
 - **simulated_bodies**: List of bodies on the OpenSim Model, with suffix "_imu".
 If we are simulating IMU data, random orientations will be generated for these bodies.
 Irrelevant otherwise.
 - **save_quaternions_to_file**: Boolean to toggle if quaternion data should be saved to file after the program finishes.

+### DelsysMappings.xml

+This XML file contains settings specific to Delsys IMUs.
+The settings are as follows:
+- **number_of_active_sensors**: The number of Delsys sensors that are online.
+- **active_sensors_**: The indices of the slots on Trigno Control Utility for sensors that are online.
+The number of these indices must equal number_of_active_sensors.
+- **sensor_x_label**: x is a number from 1 to 16, denoting the index of an active sensor.
+The value of these should be the name of a body on the OpenSim model with suffix "_imu".
+This links a sensor and its orientation output to a body on the OpenSim model.
+For example, if active_sensors is "1 2" then "sensor_1_label" could be "pelvis_imu", indicating that orientation from the sensor on TCU slot 1 is taken as the orientation of the IMU on pelvis.

+### SensorMappings.xml

+This XML file contains settings specific to Xsens IMUs.
+The settings are as follows:
+- **trial_prefix**: Not used in OpenSimLive and can be safely ignored.
+The reason this exists is because OpenSense uses an identical format of XML files to calculate inverse kinematics from prerecorded trials.
+- **name**: The serial code / ID on the physical IMU box.
+- **name_in_model**: The body on the OpenSim model, with suffix "_imu", that this IMU is connected to.

 ## Troubleshooting and FAQ